 Clean Water Funding

-The Legislature directed the Board of Soil and Water Resources (BWSR) to appropriate $500,000 of the Clean Water Fund to be contracted for services with Conservation Corps Minnesota.
-BWSR contracted with the Corps to provide funded labor to cities, counties, soil and water conservation districts, metropolitan watershed management organizations, watershed districts, and joint powers organizations of those government units to undertake projects consistent with the Corps mission, BWSR grant policies, and Clean Water Fund goals (Laws of Minnesota, Chapter 172, section 6).
+Following passage of the Clean Water, Land, and Legacy Amendment, the Minnesota Legislature directed the Board of Soil and Water Resources (BWSR) to appropriate $500,000 of the Clean Water Fund to be contracted for services with Conservation Corps on an annual basis.
+BWSR contracts with the Corps to provide funded labor to cities, counties, soil and water conservation districts, metropolitan watershed management organizations, watershed districts, and joint powers organizations of those government units to undertake projects consistent with the Corps mission, BWSR grant policies, and Clean Water Fund goals (Laws of Minnesota, Chapter 172, section 6).

 Clean Water Funds provide 100% of eligible crew labor costs.
 There is no minimum match requirement, but applicants must itemize local financial contribution, such as non-state funds, in-kind staff time, or materials.
-Conservation Corps will complete eLINK reporting of accomplishment outcomes, itemization of match, and project location upon project completion, in partnership with the applicant.
+Conservation Corps will complete annual reporting to BWSR of accomplishment outcomes, itemization of match, and project location upon project completion.

 October 15-December 15: Project application period